 This does not mean that one leg is actually shorter than the other.

-This is an example of a functional leg-length difference, as distinct from a congenital leg-length difference.
+This is an example of a functional leg length discrepancy, as distinct from a congenital leg length discrepancy.

-A congenital leg-length difference is one we're born with and in which the leg bones themselves are a different length.
+A congenital leg length discrepancy is one we're born with and in which the leg bones themselves are a different length.

-A congenital leg-length difference is routinely and appropriately addressed with a shoe lift of some kind.
+A congenital leg length discrepancy is routinely and appropriately addressed with a shoe lift of some kind.

-A shoe lift, however, should not be used as a solution for addressing a functional leg-length difference as it would simply lock the imbalance in place.
+A shoe lift, however, should not be used as a solution for addressing a functional leg length discrepancy as it would simply lock the imbalance in place.

-As we will see, a functional leg-length difference can be corrected — i.e. brought back into balance — while a congenital leg-length difference can only be compensated for.
+As we will see, a functional leg length discrepancy can be corrected — i.e. brought back into balance — while a congenital leg length difference can only be compensated for.

 When the legs are a different length, our balance is disrupted whenever we’re upright in gravity.
 In other words, the body has to do a lot of extra work in order to hold itself upright.